jerluebke/homework/README.md

 Contains:
  - Evalution of the experiments "Gammaspectroscopy" (D25)
     and "Hall Effect" (D24)
  - plotting phase trajectories of ODEs
+ - Formulars in LaTex for Theoretical Physics